 Can pets eat Artichoke?

-Artichokes are thistle flower buds with a tender heart and fibrous leaves, sold fresh or as canned or jarred hearts and often steamed, boiled, or grilled.
-They provide fiber and some vitamins, but the tough leaves may be hard to chew and the extra fiber may upset digestion if overfed.
-Offer small portions of plain cooked heart and avoid oily, salty, or marinated preparations.
-Artichokes are the immature flower buds of a large thistle plant, with overlapping leaves that protect the tender heart.
-Fresh buds show up in spring, and good ones feel heavy with tightly packed leaves.
-The fuzzy choke sits above the heart and is removed before eating.
-Jarred and canned artichoke hearts are packed in brine or oil.
+Plain, cooked artichoke heart is safe in small amounts, but tough outer leaves may be hard to chew and extra fiber can cause GI upset if overfed.
+Avoid oil-packed, salty, or marinated preparations — many contain alliums, vinegar, or excess salt.
+Artichokes are immature flower buds of a large thistle plant, with overlapping leaves protecting a tender heart.
+Fresh buds feel heavy with tightly packed leaves in spring; the fuzzy choke above the heart is removed before eating.
+Artichokes are steamed, boiled, or grilled and served whole or as hearts.
+Fresh buds appear in spring; jarred and canned hearts are available year-round.
+Jarred and canned hearts are packed in brine or oil.
 Marinated versions add vinegar, herbs, and salt.
 Frozen hearts are simpler but may still include added ingredients.
-Those add-ins are a common reason they are not ideal for pets.

 A